etesync/etebase-docs/docs/introduction.md

 ## Contributing

-If you find any issues with website, please don't hesitate to open a pull request.
+If you find any issues with the website, please don't hesitate to open a pull request.
 There's an "Edit" link at the bottom of each page.